LIFE programme: Background

 During the late 1980s, public consciousness about environmental threats grew rapidly.
 Large scale environmental disasters such as the Chernobyl catastrophe focused attention on the need for higher levels of environmental protection.
 Issues such as the holes in the ozone layer over the poles and global warming prompted an acceleration in European environmental policy-making and institution-building.

 However, EU action on the environment can be traced back even earlier.
 EU financial assistance for nature conservation was first made available in the early 1980s, following on initiatives dating back to the 1970s.
 From 1972, measures to limit pollution and improve waste management were adopted.
 Then, 1979 saw the adoption of the Birds Directive, hailed by Birdlife International as 'one of the soundest pieces of bird conservation legislation worldwide'.
 The directive called for co-financing for the management of Special Protected Areas dedicated to birdlife preservation.

 This recognition of the importance of providing financial assistance for habitat protection was taken forward in 1982 when the European Parliament succeeded in introducing a small budget line for nature conservation, enabling financing of a dozen or so projects.
 This funding was renewed in 1983 and provided support for small-scale, preparatory projects that nevertheless had a significant impact.
 In respect of the later ACE Regulations (Action Communautaire pour l'Environnement or EU Actions for the Environment), this support was known as pre-ACE.

 ACE – Action Communautaire pour l'Environnement

 From the mid-1980s, two Regulations broadened the scope of EU assistance for the environment by establishing the ACE financial instrument.
-Firstly, Regulation No 1872/84 ran from July 1984 to June 1987 and opened the door for the EU to grant financial support to projects in three fields:
+Initially, Council Regulation No 1872/84 on action by the Community relating to the environment, operating from July 1984 until 3 June 1987, opened the door for the EU to grant financial support to projects in three fields: